 AWARNING!
-ALL RANGES CAN TIP.
-A CHILD OR ADULT CAN TIP THE RANGE AND BE KILLED.
-INSTALL ANTI-TIP BRACKET PACKED WITH RANGE - SEE INSTALLATION INSTRUCTIONS. \sim A CHILD OR ADULT CAN TIP THE RANGE AND BE KILLED ENGAGE THE RANGE TO THE ANTI-TIP DEVICE - SEE INSTALLATION INSTRUCTIONS.
-RE-ENGAGE THE ANTI-TIP DEVICE IF THE RANGE IS MOVED.
-FAILURE TO DO SO CAN RESULT IN DEATH OR SERIOUS BURNS TO CHILDREN OR ADULTS.

-The following symbols are related to Safety and are used on the product and throughout this manual.
+- ALL RANGES CAN TIP. - INSTALL ANTI-TIP BRACKET PACKED WITH RANGE -SEE INSTALLATION INSTRUCTIONS. - A CHILD OR ADULT CAN TIP THE RANGE AND BE KILLED. - ENGAGE THE RANGE TO THE ANTI-TIP DEVICE -SEE INSTALLATION INSTRUCTIONS. - RE-ENGAGE THE ANTI-TIP DEVICE IF THE RANGE IS MOVED. - FAILURE TO DO SO CAN RESULT IN DEATH OR SERIOUS BURNS TO CHILDREN OR ADULTS.

-Meaning / Description Symbol Meaning / Description Symbol WARNING / CAUTION An appropriate safety instruction should be followed or caution to a potential hazard exists. $\underline{\land}$ HEAVY This product is heavy and reference should be made to the safety instructions for provisions of lifting and moving.
+The following symbols are related to s Safety and are used on the product and throughout this ma anual.
+Meaning / Description Symbol Meaning / Description Symbol WARNING / CAUTION An appropriate safety instruction should be followed or caution to a potential hazard exists.
+HEAVY This product is heavy and reference should be made to the safety instructions for provisions of lifting and moving.
+HEAVY This product is heavy and reference should be made to the safety instructions for provisions of lifting and moving.
 DANGEROUS VOLTAGE To indicate hazards arising from dangerous voltages.
-DISCONNECT MAINS SUPPLY Disconnect incoming supply before inspection or maintenance.
-PROTECTIVE EARTH (GROUND) To identify any terminal which is intended for connection to an external conductor for protection against electric shock in case of a fault, or the terminal of a protective earth (ground) electrode.
+4 DISCONNECT MAINS SUPPLY Disconnect incoming supply before inspection or maintenance.
+PROTECTIVE EARTH (GROUND) To identify any terminal which is intended for connection to an